ewhicher/boomer/content/collections/pages/who.md

 template: who
 title: Who
 author: c86903d6-9b80-4790-8e74-fbbfa0774953
-updated_by: c86903d6-9b80-4790-8e74-fbbfa0774953
+updated_by: f5da65c5-8581-4220-8a3e-dde3774c8996
-updated_at: 1659698764
+updated_at: 1682421353
 text:
   -
+    type: paragraph
+  -
-    type: heading
+    type: paragraph
-    attrs:
-      level: 2
     content:
       -
         type: text
-        marks:
+        text: 'We find innovative solutions to the world’s most difficult social problems. ' -
+    type: paragraph
   -
-            type: bold
+    type: paragraph
-        text: 'We are Good Innovation, the Social Impact Innovation consultancy.'
+    content:
       -
+        type: text
+        text: "We combine insight, foresight, co-creation and rapid experimentation to give organisations the opportunity to find unique and distinct solutions to the world's most difficult social problems.
+Impact Innovation makes impact happen smarter and faster for a competitive advantage that balances profit with positive impact."
+  -
     type: paragraph
+  -
+    type: paragraph
     content:
       -
         type: text
-        text: "We find innovative solutions to the world’s most difficult social problems.
-We combine insight, foresight, co-creation and rapid experimentation to give organisations the opportunity to find unique and distinct solutions to the world's most difficult social problems.
-Impact Innovation makes impact happen smarter and faster for a competitive advantage that balances profit with positive impact.Good Conversations is one of our Impact Collaborations, where we bring partners together to solve social problems better - because the world’s most difficult social problems are too big to solve in silos."
+        text: 'Good Conversations is one of our Impact Collaborations, where we bring partners together to solve social problems better - because the world’s most difficult social problems are too big to solve in silos.'
   -
     type: paragraph
+  -
+    type: paragraph
     content:
       -
         type: text
-        text: "We facilitate the collaboration of the public, private and third sector, academics and experts, to find intelligent solutions faster and with more impact.Find out more about us at our website\_"
+        text: 'We facilitate the collaboration of the public, private and third sector, academics and experts, to find intelligent solutions faster and with more impact.'
   -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "Find out more about us at our website\_" -
         type: text
         marks: